tholmes59/building-responsive-sites-online-web-sp-000/README.md

 There are a number of ways that front end developers can accommodate users on different platforms.
 Which method or methods chosen can depend on the core functionality of the website.
-Understanding these various options will help inform hwo your page is built for maximum accessibility--there is no single _right_ way!
+Understanding these various options will help inform how your page is built for maximum accessibility--there is no single _right_ way!

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/building-responsive-sites' title='Building Responsive Sites'>Building Responsive Sites</a> on Learn.co and start learning to code for free.</p>